I’m not outgoing.

 3) Wear Clothes That Make You Stand Out

 The great thing about going out in Latin America as a foreigner is that it is very easy to stand out.
-That's because everyone dresses either like shit, a backpacker, or in some variation of this kind of shirt:
+That’s because most everyone dresses bad, like a backpacker, or in some variation of this kind of shirt:

 …Just don’t have the v-neck be too plunging, lest you be mistaken for a homosexual.